A New Stride in Racing!

 If we do not have a minimum of 2 riders/horses combination to race, we will not host the race.
 There will not be any walkovers.

 If for some reason there are only 2 entries and one scratches and the other entrant is present to race it will be treated like a cancelation.
 The horse and rider will get a point for showing up but will not race.
-Horse and rider may be asked to do some sort of RUS Demo instead of race. * ***Afton Fair generally requires more starters
+Horse and rider may be asked to do some sort of RUS Demo instead of race. ***Some fairs may require more starters than 2.

 Post times, purses and entry info will be posted as the information is made available.
 PLEASE NOTE: MOST entries will be taken 4 days before the race (omitting Sundays) to have them ready for the race secretaries on the same day they do harness entries.
 We take our own entries in order to have plenty of time to check licensing and eligibilities with the USTA.